punchcafe/notes/CodeAcademy/RubyCourse/course_notes.md

-array.each.with_index{|x,ind| <body>} #as above, but also gives the index. array.select{bool} #returns array with only true bool values array.sort! #remembering, ! overwrites array.join() array.push #appends object to the end of array array.include? arg #checks if arg is in array array.reject{|x| boolean} #returns array withwout rejected values a = [ "a", "b", "c", "d" ]
+array.each.with_index{|x,ind| <body>} #as above, but also gives the index. array.select{bool} #returns array with only true bool values array.sort! #remembering, ! overwrites array.join(
+)narray.push #appends object to the end of array array.include? arg #checks if arg is in array array.reject{|x| boolean} #returns array withwout rejected values a = [ "a", "b", "c", "d" ]